-Environmental Component(s) of Concern or Special Interest Past, Existing, Planned or Likely Projects/Activities that can affect the Environmental Component Description of Cumulative Effect(s) Proposed Mitigation for Cumulative Adverse Effect(s) Significance of Cumulative Adverse Effect(s)
+Environmental Component(s) experiencing residual adverse environmental effects Past, Existing, Planned or Likely Projects/Activities that can affect the Environmental Component Description of Cumulative Effect(s) Proposed Mitigation for Cumulative Adverse Effect(s) Significanc e of Cumulative Adverse Effect(s)

-Any adverse cumulative environmental effects that are deemed to be significant will result in a determination of "Significant Adverse Effects" in Section A.10 of the CSPR, or will require changes to the project.
+\ Any adverse cumulative environmental effects that are deemed to be significant will result in a determination of "Significant Adverse Effects" in Section A.10 of the CSPR, or will require changes to the project.

-17. Any Other Matter
+A.6 Any Other Matter

-Identify any other matter relevant to the screening, (as required).
+Identify any other matter relevant to the class screening (as required).
 Identify any potential beneficial effects that are anticipated.

-18. Referrals and Consultations
+A.7 Referrals and Consultations

-18.1 Within Environment Canada (Canadian Wildlife Service, Environmental Protection Service, other)
+A.7.1 Within Environment Canada (Canadian Wildlife Service, Environmental Protection Service, other)

-• Under s.79(1) of the Species at Risk Act (SARA), the Canadian Wildlife Service must be consulted if the project is likely to have an effect (beneficial or adverse) on species at risk, or their critical habitat, for which the Minister of Environment is the competent minister.
+Environmental Frotection Service, other) • Under s.79(1) of the Species at Risk Act (SARA), Environment Canada must be consulted if the project is likely to have an effect (beneficial or adverse) on species at risk, or their critical habitat, for which the Minister of Environment is the competent minister.
 Is consultation with Canadian Wildlife Service required regarding species at risk issues?

-If consultation was undertaken, identify the parties involved, when and where consultation took place and identify issues raised and how they were addressed.
+No If consultation was undertaken, identify the parties involved, when and where consultation took place and identify issues raised and how they were addressed.
 (Describe any additional mitigation measures prescribed through this consultation in Section A.8 of the CSPR).
 Retain records of all consultations.

-• Consultation with other branches or divisions of Environment Canada may also be warranted regarding aspects unrelated to species at risk.
+Consultation with other branches or divisions of Environment Canada may also be warranted regarding aspects unrelated to species at risk.
 Was consultation undertaken?
-Yes No

-If consultation was undertaken, identify the parties involved, when and where consultation took place and identify issues raised and how they were addressed.
+Yes No If consultation was undertaken, identify the parties involved, when and where consultation took place and identify issues raised and how they were addressed.
 (Describe any additional mitigation measures prescribed through this consultation in Section A.8 of the CSPR).
 Retain records of all consultations.

-18.2 Referral and Consultation with Fisheries and Oceans Canada

-Under section 79(1) of the Species at Risk Act (SARA), Fisheries and Oceans Canada must be notified if the project is likely to have an effect (beneficial or adverse) on aquatic species at risk or their critical habitat.
+A.7.2 Referral and Consultation with Fisheries and Oceans Canada Under section 79(1) of the Species at Risk Act (SARA), Fisheries and Oceans Canada must be notified if the project is likely to have an effect (beneficial or adverse) on aquatic species at risk or their critical habitat.
 Is notification to Fisheries and Oceans Canada required regarding aquatic species at risk issues?

-No